 Abstract

-Despite the use of humor in various aspects of life, and the growing body of humor research in fields of social science, there is a lacking in literature on humor in the legal sphere.
-Moreover, there is no theory dealing with the interface of humor with legal norms.
-The lack of such a theory creates a difficulty especially when dealing with humor expressions containing a potentially offensive nature – e.g. racist or sexist humor, or any other kind of disparaging humor.
+Despite our ubiquitous use of humor in various aspects of life, and the growing body of humor research in the social sciences, there is little literature on humor in the legal sphere.
+Moreover, there is currently no theory pertaining to the encounter between humor and legal norms.
+The lack of such a theory creates a challenge especially in dealing with humorous speech of a potentially offensive nature – e.g. racist or sexist humor, or any other kind of disparagement humor.

-Hence, the paper seeks to fill the gap in legal literature, by proposing a normative theory that will define and determine the legal treatment of offensive humorist expressions.
+Hence, the present paper seeks to fill in the gap in the legal literature, by proposing a normative theory that will define and determine the legal treatment of offensive humorous speech.

-The main part of the paper is devoted to the definition of offensive humor, and to the comparison of the offensive humorous expression – its intent, consequences and value – with the parallel serious expression.
-This discussion shows that, contrary to common intuitions, there are usually no reasons to prefer the offensive humorous expression over the offensive serious expression.
-From this, arises the conclusion of the dissertation: that with some narrow and defined exceptions – such as black humor, irony and friendly teasing – courts must treat the offensive humorous expression as an equivalent to an offensive "serious" expression.
+The main part of the paper is devoted to the definition of offensive humor, and to the comparison of offensive humorous speech – its intent, consequences and value – with its non-humorous, or “serious”, counterpart.
+Our discussion shows that, contrary to common intuition, there is usually no reason to treat humorous offensive speech any differently than serious offensive speech.
+From this we draw the conclusion of this essay: that with the exception of a few narrowly defined instances – such as black humor, irony and friendly teasing – courts must treat offensive humorous speech as equivalent to offensive serious speech.

-Another conclusion emerging from this normative discussion is tied to the particular case of the offensive satirical humorous expression.
-Here, we show the unique qualities of the satirical expression as defining its distinct value, which – subject to certain ethical limitations drawn from theories of ethics in journalism – make the offensive satirical humorist expression worthy of a broader legal protection, compared to an "ordinary" offensive humorous expression.
+Another conclusion emerging from this normative discussion relates to the particular case of offensive humorous satire.
+Here, we show the unique qualities of satirical humor as defining its distinct value, which – subject to certain ethical limitations drawn from theories of ethics in journalism – makes offensive expressions of satirical humor worthy of broader legal protection, compared to "ordinary" offensive humorous speech.

 1. Introduction